wp-plugins/enhanced-tooltipglossary/readme.txt

 * Vocabulary - Build a vocabulary of words and expressions
 * Explain - Explain words in your post or pages

-The tooltip is created with JavaScript based on the article written by [Michael Leigeber](http://www.leigeber.com/author/michael/) [here](http://sixrevisions.com/tutorials/javascript_tutorial/create_lightweight_javascript_tooltip/) and can be customized and styled through the tooltip.css and tooltip.js files.
-Alphabetical index for glossary list is based on [jQuery ListNav Plugin](http://www.ihwy.com/labs/jquery-listnav-plugin.aspx)

 **Demo**

 See basic demo of the plugin [here](http://www.cminds.com/glossary/)

 **Pro Version**

 [Pro Version](http://www.cminds.com/downloads/cm-enhanced-tooltip-glossary-premium-version/)
 The Pro version adds a layer of powerful features to the Enhanced Tooltip Glossary